asteyven/SET08103-base/units/unit09/unit09b.md

 This definition does not inform us - a bug tracking system is a program that tracks bugs.

 A bug tracking system is a database recording data on bugs.
-We define what bug data to store later in the lecture.
+We define what bug data to store later in the unit.
 Another crucial part of the system is managing a bug's lifecycle.
-We examine bug state later in the lecture.
+We examine bug state later in the unit.

 A bug tracking system should integrate into our project management workflow.
 We track bugs as issues, and therefore they show on our Kanban/Sprint board.